Raynaud syndrome: Primary

 Raynaud's disease, or primary Raynaud's, is diagnosed if the symptoms are idiopathic, that is, if they occur by themselves and not in association with other diseases.
 Some refer to primary Raynaud's disease as "being allergic to coldness".
 It often develops in young women in their teens and early adulthood.
-Primary Raynaud's is thought to be at least partly hereditary, although specific genes have not yet been identified.
+Primary Raynaud's is thought to be at least partly hereditary.
+In a large genetic study two genes were identified that predispose for the condition: ADRA2A (alpha-2A-adrenergic receptor for adrenaline) and the transcription factor IRX1.

-Smoking increases frequency and intensity of attacks, and a hormonal component exists.
+Smoking increases the frequency and intensity of attacks, and a hormonal component exists.
 Caffeine, estrogen, and nonselective beta-blockers are often listed as aggravating factors, but evidence that they should be avoided is not solid.

 Secondary

 Raynaud's phenomenon, or secondary Raynaud's, occurs secondary to a wide variety of other conditions.

 Secondary Raynaud's has a number of associations: